jmurty/xml4h/docs/parser.rst

 Parser
 ======

-The *xml4h* parser is a trivial wrapper around the parser provided by an underlying :ref:`XML library implementation <xml-lib-adapters>`.
+The *xml4h* parser is a simple wrapper around the parser provided by an underlying :ref:`XML library implementation <xml-lib-adapters>`.

 Parse function
 --------------

-To parse XML documents with *xml4h* you use the :func:`xml4h.parse` function and provide it with XML content in one of three forms:
+To parse XML documents with *xml4h* you feed the :func:`xml4h.parse` function an XML text document in one of three forms:

 - A file-like object::